CyberShadow/RABCDAsm/README.md

 distinct namespaces with the same type and name (as `PrivateNamespace` namespaces usually are), a second parameter may be present to uniquely distinguish them.
-Internally (the ABC file format), namespaces are distinguished by a numerical index.
-When disassembling, `rabcdasm` will attempt to give them descriptive names based on their context.
+Internally (the ABC file format), namespaces are distinguished by their numerical index.
+When disassembling, `rabcdasm` will attempt to assign descriptive labels to homonym namespaces based on their context.

 Strings have a syntax similar to C string literals.
 Strings start and end with a `"`.
 Supported escape sequences (a backslash followed by a letter) are `\n`